AStarStarship/Script2/_Spec/Data/ExtendedTypes.md

 |  512   |      Type 0-31      0 1 2 3 4 5  6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 |
 ```

-Types are remapped in blocks in order A through H in the table bellow.
+Types are remapped in blocks in order A through I in the table bellow.
 The columns of the blocks are grouped in powers of two, either four or eight wide.
 The upper left letter is then shifted to the origin (i.e. 0, 0) to convert the SW:VT and POD bits into contiguous integer values(i.e. by shifting the SW:VT bits to the left 5 bits and ORing it with the POD bits).

 ```AsciiArt
 | Vector | POD 0-31  .=Valid A-H=Order to convert blocks, lower case:64-bit |